 Minafi.com started in 2016 when I shifted roles from that Technical Director position over to a Product Manager.
 Where before I was regularly creating throughout the day, I realized it was something I was missing.
 Not the coding itself, but the creation of something.
 According to StrengthsFinder, one of my top 5 strengths is “Achiever”, which may have something to do with this:

 People strong in the Achiever theme have a great deal of stamina and work hard.
 They take great satisfaction from being busy and productive.

-This is still an experiment, but I’m looking forward to seeing what impact write has on the 3 areas above.
+This is still an experiment, but I’m looking forward to seeing what impact writing has on the 3 areas above.
 Will writing about my finances cause me to better plan and budget better?
-Will investing minimalism cause me to find new ways of being happier with less, and forgo more attachments?
+Will thinking about minimalism cause me to find new ways of being happier with less, and forgo more attachments?
 Will the constant evaluation of the way I work make me more productive — and more important — happier?
 These are all things I hope to be true and will only uncover them in time.

 About The Topics

 Now that you know why I’m interested and writing about these areas, here’s a brief overview of just what I define as the context for these categories.

 Minimalism is about intentionally choosing what you focus on to that which brings your life the most value.
 It’s about being conscious of what you bring into your life — including things, people, places, experiences, and commitments.
 Focusing time on things that are meaningful to you is an important part.

 Financial independence is the point where you have the funds needed to live without needing to work day to day.
 You could think of this as the point at which your investments (stock, real estate, anything else) are generating enough income to support your needs indefinitely.